arms321/assigmentsdevlabsdet/README.md

 # assigmentsdevlabsdet
-Contains all the assigments of the course
+Contains all the assigments of the course JAVA core / Selenium / TestNG and cucumber